Reliable Deck Repairs for Castroville Homes

 Will homeowners insurance cover deck repair?

-If your deck is damaged by one of these “covered perils”, your insurance company may contribute to the cost of fixing or rebuilding the deck, less your deductible.
+If your deck is damaged by one of these qualifying events, your insurance company may help cover repair or replacement costs after the deductible.
 However, insurance usually does not cover wear and tear, rot, insect damage, or gradual deterioration.
 These types of damage are treated as the homeowner’s responsibility.

-To be sure, review your policy details and contact your insurance provider.
-You’ll want to know the exclusions, limits, and deductible requirements before moving forward.
-If you’re not sure whether your deck’s damage would be covered, a contractor can inspect the damage and document the cause to help with your claim.
+Check your coverage documents and confirm with your provider.
+You’ll want to understand your coverage limits, exclusions, and deductible amounts before filing a claim.
+If you’re uncertain whether your deck’s damage would be covered, a contractor can provide documentation of the cause, which may help support your insurance claim.

 How much should deck repairs cost?